St. David’s School of Nursing

 Immunization and Basic Life Support

 It is the policy of the College of Health Professions that each student must provide a Health Certificate and Immunization Form completed and signed by a licensed healthcare provider (MD, DO, PA or NP).
 Students must stay current on immunizations and any other required vaccinations as well as Basic Life Support for Healthcare Professionals and other admission requirements.
-Graduate students who fail to keep their clinical requirements (immunizations, CPR, etc.) up to date will not be permitted to attend class, on campus intensives, or clinical, resulting in a student unable to meet course requirements and failure of the course.
+Graduate students who fail to keep their clinical requirements (immunizations, CPR, etc.) up to date will not be permitted to participate in clinical practicum experiences , resulting in possible inability to meet course requirements and failure in the course.

 Criminal Background Check and Drug Screen